Spanning three centuries, IEEE has helped engineer the future by engaging a broad array of technical professionals in a

 IEEE Medals shall embrace significant and broad IEEE interests and purposes.
 Presentation of IEEE Institute-level Medals and Recognitions are made by the IEEE President at the annual IEEE Honors Ceremony.

 The IEEE Honors Ceremony Gala has been held in different cities throughout the years.
-The 2016 IEEE Honors Ceremony Gala will be held at Gotham Hall in New York City, NY, USA.
+The 2017 IEEE Honors Ceremony Gala will be held at The Palace Hotel in San Francisco, CA, USA.